Yuan-lab-LLM/Yuan3.0/vllm/README_Yuan.md

 **3.1  Environment Config**

-You can launch an instance of the Yuan 2.0 container with the following Docker commands:
+You can launch an instance of the Yuan3.0 Flash container with the following Docker commands:

 ```bash
 docker run --gpus all --privileged --ulimit stack=68719476736 --shm-size=1000G -itd -v /path/to/dataset:/workspace/dataset -v /path/to/checkpoints:/workspace/checkpoints --name your_name yuanmodel/vllm:v0.11.0